pico1881/Esphome-Innova-Climate/README.md

 ### Software

-To use this component in your ESPHome configuration, follow the example below:
+To use this component in your ESPHome configuration, follow the example below.
+NOTE: verify the modbus address of fancoil board, default is 1, refer to the attached manual for advanced settings.

 #### Example configuration